top of page

 • Shadow a nurse at the hospital for an application to study medicine

-• Shadow a hotel, catering or games arcade manager for an insight into the hospitality industry
+• Shadow a hotel, catering or arcade manager for an insight into the hospitality industry

-Even if your child can’t get an official observation or shadowing opportunity, they can still get relevant experience by exploring opportunities available for free to the general public, such as:
+Even if your child can't get an official shadowing opportunity, they can still gain relevant experience through things open to the public for free, such as:

 • Watching a debate in Parliament for an application to study politics

-• Visiting an exhibition, public talk or museum to demonstrate interest in a particular subject
+• Visiting an exhibition, public talk or museum to show interest in a subject

 Volunteering

-Volunteering is a fantastic way to get work experience, give something back to the community and try out new things.
-It could also be the start of a lifelong way of living that provides a great feeling of fulfilment and is proven to be a contributor to personal contentment.
+Volunteering is a fantastic way to gain work experience, give something back to the community and try new things.
+It could also be the start of a lifelong habit that brings a great sense of fulfilment and is proven to contribute to personal contentment.

-Volunteering can take place in short bursts (for example volunteering at a festival for a few days in the holidays) or on a regular basis (such as volunteering in a local animal shelter on weekend mornings).
-Teens can also volunteer from home, such as preparing flyers, writing blogs or managing social media.
-It's a great way to connect with local charities and especially valued by small organisations that have limited resources and sometimes an older workforce that struggle with the technology that is second nature to teens.
+Volunteering can happen in short bursts (for example, at a festival for a few days in the holidays) or on a regular basis (such as at a local animal shelter on weekend mornings).
+Teens can also volunteer from home, preparing flyers, writing blogs or managing social media.
+It's a great way to connect with local charities, and especially valued by small organisations with limited resources.

 Volunteering ideas include: